 BENEFITS OF OPSASTO

-An organisation can focus on harvesting business value and further maturing service stead of fixing operational issues
+An organisation can focus on harvesting the business value and maturing the service stead of fixing operational issues

 More secure & reliable operation of the service